Ollie, Ollie, The Ox Is Free!

 If Piper can realize this, why couldn’t professionals, professors, preachers and priests?
 It’s not too late to bring women like Piper back from the brink of the all-devouring Lauras of the world.
 Piper can turn away, silence the hateful influences around her, be an example instead of a victim.
 She could choose to use her suffering to create, instead of consuming.

 Piper’s smile was worth the trouble of the film.
 Redeeming.
 I haven’t seen a smile so beautiful in quite some time.
-Piper didn’t see the trauma, something every one of us viewers endured.
-Perhaps not knowing what it looks like, not having had posed and practiced in mere surface reflections, lends to its genuineness and recovery.
+Perhaps not knowing what it looks like, not having had posed and practiced in mere surface reflections, lends to its genuineness and possible recovery.

 A smile not just beautiful, transcendent; spontaneous warmth delivered from a chilling environment – even when she’s not “photogenic”, whatever that means.
 Personally, I couldn’t imagine a greater deprivation than not being able to read faces… then again, I can’t square this without proper framing.
 That is, becoming heard.